Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/selecting-builtin.rst

 Also look for ``TODO`` at the bottom of the newer sections/modules for missing builtin functions for that particular class or function.

-Below are a few examples of actual Mathics Builtins that we have added.
+Below are a few examples of actual Mathics3 Builtins that we have added.

 .. toctree::
    :maxdepth: 1